Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/03_MAKEFILE.rst

 WiFi example source
 ~~~~~~~~~~~~~~~~~~~

 For user to test and development, we provide AT command in AmebaPro2.
 Users can key in AT command to connect WLAN by the console in PC.
-AT command can refer to “AN0025 Realtek at command.pdf”.
+AT command can refer to "AN0025 Realtek at command.pdf".